 It is unlawful for any person to, by the use of any vehicle, collect and remove, haul or transport any garbage, refuse or debris from any premises without first having obtained a refuse hauler license from the city (see section 5.40 of the Mankato City Code).

 If address of property is known, planning and zoning will check the density and the zoning of the property to see if a license is allowed, and if the occupancy would be limited.
-If allowed, a new rental license application would need to be completed and submitted with a scaled site plan, and floor plan, as well as the $33/per unit.
-Click here for online application.
+If allowed, a new rental license application would need to be completed and submitted with a scaled site plan, and floor plan, as well as the $45/per unit.
+Download a rental license application.

-Once a rental application (and required floor/site plan and fee) is submitted, it is forwarded to the Community Development Department to review the property for parking/zoning requirements.
+Once a rental application (and required floor/site plan and fee) is submitted, it is forwarded to the Community Development department to review property for parking/zoning requirements.
 If approved, the application is then assigned to a rental inspector for an inspection of the property.
-The applicant has sixty days from the date of the initial inspection to complete the work and have the property reinspected; otherwise, the application is considered withdrawn.
+The applicant has 60 days from the date of the initial inspection to complete work and have property reinspected; otherwise, the application is considered withdrawn.

-Once the property is in compliance and all fees are paid (all licenses are issued based on a three year period), the license is issued.
+Once property is in compliance and all fees are paid (all licenses are issued based on a three-year period), the license is issued.
 No property shall be rented until a license has been issued.

-Your lease with your tenant is a legally binding contract in which the City has no part.
-Except for the provisions outlined in the City Code, the City will not get involved in breaches of your lease in any way, including evictions and non-payment of rent.
+A lease with tenants is a legally binding contract in which the city has no part.
+Except for the provisions outlined in the City Code, the city will not get involved in breaches of leases in any way, including evictions and non-payment of rent.